Racial Disparities in Debt Collection: Results

-To establish a baseline judgment gap, we begin by documenting the racial disparity in judgments across black and non-black neighborhoods controlling only for county and year fixed effects.
-Figure \ref{fig:demographics} shows the relationship between the judgment rate and the percentage of blacks in a zip code.
-This figure classifies zip codes into one of a hundred bins based on their share of black residents and plots the average share of black of each bin against the average judgment rate of each bin.
-The size of the bubbles corresponds to the number of zip codes in each of the bins; as expected, there are many low share black neighborhoods and relatively less high share black observations.
-The regression line represents the fit between the average judgment rate in the bin and the share of black population weighted by the number of observations in the bin.
-We see that the judgment rate is positively correlated with the share of black residents residing in the zip code.
+We start by documenting the racial disparity in judgments across black and non-black neighborhoods.
+Figure \ref{fig:demographics} uses Missouri neighborhood data, grouping zip codes into 100 bins by the share of black residents.
+The figure plots the average black population share against the average judgment rate per bin, with bubble size denoting the number of zip codes per bin.
+The regression line, weighted by observation count, shows a positive correlation between judgment rate and black population share.

-This relationship is formalized in Column (1) of Table \ref{tab:creditworthiness}.
-Column (1) shows that majority black neighborhoods have about 1.2 more judgments per every 100 people compared to non-black neighborhoods; this implies that the judgment rate in black neighborhoods is almost double that of non-black neighborhoods where the average judgment rate is 1.4 judgments per 100 people.